kusamanetwork/userguide/docs/start/claims.md

 ### Kusama from Substrate address

-If you used one of the generation methods that gave you a generic Substrate address (begins with a `5`), then you will need to take an extra step to turn this into the properly encoding Kusama address.
+If you used one of the generation methods that gave you a generic Substrate address (begins with a `5`), then you will need to take an extra step to turn this into the properly encoded Kusama address.

-1. Copy your Substrate generic address to clipboard.
+1. Copy your Substrate generic address to the clipboard.
 2. Go to the [Polkadot UI](https://polkadot.js.org/apps).
 3. Go to the `Settings` tab and find the configuration for `address network prefix`.
 4. Select `Substrate (development)` and click `Save and reload`.